-About 100 BC a Gnostic sect p.
-238 called the Notzrim arose in Mesopotamia and Babylonia.
+About 100 BC a Gnostic sect called the Notzrim arose in Mesopotamia and Babylonia.
 Notzrim means in Hebrew “keepers of secrets.”
-Today their numbers are small, but they are important because they try to infiltrate the Church, Judaism, Freemasonry, Muslims, and particularly Hebrew Catholic and Messianic Jewish groups, to recruit new members and sow confusion.
+Today their numbers are small, but they are important because they try to infiltrate the Catholic Church, Judaism, Islam, and particularly Hebrew Catholic and Messianic Jewish groups, to recruit new members and sow confusion.

 Its founder is described in the Talmud as YSHU, an acronym of yemakh shemo zikhro, an ancient Jewish curse, may his name be blotted out of memory.
 Note the similarity to zakhor.

 The notzrim also take advantage of the confusion arising from their name.
-In Rabbi Yeshua’s Jerusalem, Christians were called netzarim, from the Hebrew netzar, offshoot, descendants of King David, from Isaiah’s prophecy, Is 11:1 “There shall come forth a shoot from the stump of Jesse …” Rabbi Yeshua taught, Mk 4:17 “For there is nothing hid, except to be made manifest; nor is anything secret, except to come to light.”
+In Rabbi Yeshua’s Jerusalem, Christians were called netzarim, from the Hebrew netzar, offshoot, descendants of King David, from Isaiah’s prophecy, “There shall come forth a shoot from the stump of Jesse …” Is 11:1.
+Rabbi Yeshua taught, “For there is nothing hid, except to be made manifest; nor is anything secret, except to come to light” Mk 4:17.
 They would not have called themselves notzrim, keepers of secrets.
 Both words come from the same Hebrew root, nun-tzadik-raish, so without vowels it is easy to confuse them.
 To further confuse the situation, a notzri is also “one who watches.”
-Rabbi Yeshua did warn, Mt 25:13 “Watch therefore, for you know neither the day nor the hour,” p.
-291 so notzrimight seem a plausible name for Christians.
+Rabbi Yeshua did warn, “Watch therefore, for you know neither the day nor the hour,” Mt 25:13 so notzri might seem a plausible name for Christians.